GC

 Skill

 A sticky overlay on an active session: instructions plus optional MCP server and variables.
-Shapes behavior on an existing capability surface.
+Shapes how the bot behaves without adding new capabilities.

 Plugin